gizatechxyz/giza-cli/docs/examples/full_transpilation.md

 Back to the transpilation!

-So we have recieve a file that we have saved in the `mnist_cairo` directory, lets check the contents of the directory:
+So we have received a file that we have saved in the `mnist_cairo` directory, lets check the contents of the directory:

 ```console
 ❯ tree mnist_cairo